Tonywuhk/realai.org/course/tensorflow/README.md

 #### TensorFlow Basics

 TensorFlow contains a hierarchy of modules.
-Public APIs are mostly under `tf.`, except [tf.contrib](https://www.tensorflow.org/api_docs/python/tf/contrib), which contains volatile or experimental code such as [Keras](https://www.tensorflow.org/api_docs/python/tf/contrib/keras) and [Learn](https://www.tensorflow.org/api_docs/python/tf/contrib/learn), as of August 2017.
+Its public APIs are mostly under `tf.`, except [tf.contrib](https://www.tensorflow.org/api_docs/python/tf/contrib), which contains volatile or experimental code such as [Keras](https://www.tensorflow.org/api_docs/python/tf/contrib/keras) and [Learn](https://www.tensorflow.org/api_docs/python/tf/contrib/learn), as of August 2017.
 A practical difference between the public APIs and `tf.contrib` is that the latter is not covered by [TensorFlow Version Compatibility](https://www.tensorflow.org/programmers_guide/version_compat) in new [MINOR](http://semver.org/) releases.

-The virtual machine we set up earlier should be fully functional with Jupyter, TensorFlow and TensorBoard:
+The [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) is a popular data set for basic machine learning exercises.
+The virtual machine set up earlier is well-equipped to handle MNIST tasks.
+Below we will show in Jupyter how to pass the data to TensorBlow, and take a look at a few images using [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard), a suite of visualization tools designed to work with TensorFlow:

 * Jupyter Notebook: [TensorFlow Basics](http://nbviewer.jupyter.org/url/realai.org/course/tensorflow/TensorFlow-basics.ipynb) (hosted on nbviewer; [GitHub](https://github.com/real-ai/realai.org/blob/master/course/tensorflow/TensorFlow-basics.ipynb); [source](http://realai.org/course/tensorflow/TensorFlow-basics.ipynb))